MattyGWS/HorizonXI-Linux-Installation/README.md

 The original step by step is in this link; <https://vaughanhilts.me/2022/06/19/installing-horizon-xi-linux.html> but I understand this looks a little crazy to people not used to linux so I'll try to explain it in a more broken down way.
 Please read each step carefully.
 If you are on Steamdeck you will need to go through each of these steps in order.
 If you are on a normal linux distro you can ignore the steamdeck steps/comments.

+Please please please read each step carefully and do things in the correct order.

 -----

 Software to be aware of;